andreabonvini/Notes/Advanced_Signals/Barbieri/SVMs.md

 if $\alpha_n = C$ the point lies *inside the margin*, and it can be either *correctly classified* ($\xi_n \le 1$) or *misclassified* ($\xi_n>1$)

 Fun fact: When $C$ is large, larger slacks penalize the objective function of SVM’s more than when $C$ is small.
 As $C$ approaches infinity, this means that having any slack variable set to non-zero would have infinite penalty.
 Consequently, as $C$ approaches infinity, all slack variables are set to $0$ and we end up with a hard-margin SVM classifier.

-And what about generalization?
-Can we compute an *Error* bound in order to see if our model is overfitting?

-As *Vapnik* said: "In the support-vectors learning algorithm the complexity of the construction does not depend on the dimensionality of the feature space, but on the number of support vectors."
-So it's reasonable to define an upper bound of the error as:
-$$
-L_h\le\frac{\mathbb{E}[\text{number of support vectors}]}{N}
-$$
-This is called *Leave-One-Out Bound* (I don't know why, maybe it's written [here ](<https://ocw.mit.edu/courses/mathematics/18-465-topics-in-statistics-statistical-learning-theory-spring-2007/lecture-notes/l4.pdf> )).
-The good thing is that it can be easily computed and we don't need to run SVM multiple times.

-The other kind of bound is called *Margin bound*: a bound on the VC dimension which decreases with the margin.
-The larger the margin, the less the variance and so, the less the VC dimension.
-Unfortunately the bound is quite pessimistic